If so we have a 40 page professionally written and

 No, having an employee handbook is not a legal requirement in the United Kingdom.
-You do however need to produce a principal statement of the main condtions of employment (Contract of Employment) for each employee within 8 weeks of their start date.
+You do however need to produce a principal statement of the main condtions of employment (Contract of Employment) for each employee on or before the day they start working for you.
 This is legally binding.

 So why should I bother having one?